Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 - Structured Prompts: Assign a facilitator for each room to keep things on track.

-For Introverts
+For introverts

 - One-on-One Pairing: Use simple conversation prompts like, “What’s a hobby you’ve recently picked up?”